 The Company does not actively engage in the trading of financial assets for speculative purposes.
 The most significant financial risks to which the Company is exposed are described below.

-19.1 Credit risk
+18.1 Credit risk

-The Company's exposure to credit risk is limited to the carrying amount of financial assets recognised at the end of the reporting period, based on latest redemption dates as summarised below:
+The Company's exposure to credit risk is limited to the carrying amount of financial assets recognised at the end of the reporting period, as summarised below: